 Programs promoting interfaith understanding grew in many of the chapter locations.
 The Humanitarian Awards Dinners were initiated in Richmond in 1963 as a way to recognize and honor significant community work, while supporting the operations of the organization.
 That effort was soon spread to other areas of the Commonwealth.

-Over the years, the organization became known for one-day youth seminars, summer teacher workshops and institutes, police-community dialogues and training, elementary school programs, Holocaust education, intergroup education consultations to schools and PTA’s, clergy dialogues, and many other special programs to assist Virginia communities in responding to the racial, religious and ethnic changes of the sixties, seventies, and eighties.
+Over the years, the organization became known for one-day youth seminars, summer teacher workshops and institutes, police-community dialogues and training, elementary school programs, Holocaust education, intergroup education consultations to schools and PTA’s, clergy dialogues, and many other special programs to assist Virginia communities in responding to the racial, religious and ethnic changes of the 1960s, 1970s, and 1980s.

 In 1993, the organization introduced a new summer high school leadership program to its program offerings.
 This intensive human relations program became a unique design in reaching the youth of our community and addressed a growing need in Virginia’s schools.
 Similar models were developed for single high schools and colleges/universities.